Chiconquiaco: Demographics

-As 2020, the municipality had a population of 13,881 inhabitants in 52 localities.
-About, 3,500 inhabitants resides in the municipal seat, other localities include El Huérfano (1,694 hab.), El Capulín (937 hab.), La Sombra (901 hab.) and Las Paredes (694 hab.).
+As of 2020, the municipality had a population of 13,881 inhabitants in 52 localities.
+About 3,500 inhabitants reside in the municipal seat.
+Other localities include El Huérfano (pop.
+1,694), El Capulín (pop.
+937), La Sombra (pop.
+901) and Las Paredes (pop.
+694).

 Economy

 It produces principally maize, beans and coffee.

 Culture

-In Chiconquiaco, in June takes place the celebration in honor to San Pedro and San Pablo Patrons of the place.
+In Chiconquiaco, in June takes place the celebration in honor of San Pedro and San Pablo, the patron saints of the place.

 Geography

 The municipality of Chiconquiaco is delimited to the north-west by Misantla, to the north by Yecuatla, to the east by Juchique de Ferrer, to the south-east by Tepetlán, to the south by Acatlán and to the west by Landero y Coss.

 Climate

 According to the Köppen climate classification system, Chiconquiaco has a subtropical highland climate (Cfb).
 Fog occurs on an average of 120.6 days per year, while lightning occurs on 3.6 days.
 The record high and record low temperatures of 35.0 °C and -6.0 °C were recorded on September 20, 1967, and January 4, 1979, respectively.